-A full security suite brings together tools to tackle all these threats.
+A full security suite brings together tools to tackle all these threats, providing desktop and mobile protection.
+Or you can go with different providers for your desktop and mobile devices.

-We tested and reviewed antivirus software for computers and antivirus software for mobile devices.
-But some of the software makers bundle these together to create a security suite to protect your computer, mobile and tablet.
-This certainly makes keeping track of updates and passwords much easier.
+Some of the software makers bundle multiple products together to create a security suite to protect your computer, mobile and tablet.
+This can make keeping track of updates and passwords much easier.

 An antivirus security suite wraps up all its components in one easy-to-administer package that ensures everything works together without the conflicts you can encounter when running separate programs from different makers.
 It also provides a central place for support.
 The core components of most suites include antivirus, antispam, antispyware and a firewall, but may also include tools such as secure password storage, start-up management, antiphishing and parental controls, and may even back up your data to an attached hard drive or online.
 Some suites also allow access to online files via mobile devices such as smartphones.

 Whichever antivirus program you select, remember that any security program is only as good as its last anti-malware update, so be sure to configure your suite to automatically download and install the latest updates as they are released.
-While no software can protect you against every possible threat, an up-to-date suite is your best hope for a secure system.
+While no software can protect you against every possible threat, up-to-date apps are your best hope for a secure system.

 Many antivirus security suites come in several versions, from basic to deluxe, that may also include backup software and performance tuning tools, such as registry cleaning and drive optimisation, that you'd otherwise buy as a separate program.
 Although they're not essential to security, they can make your software a one-stop-shop for system maintenance.
 And the extra cost will usually be less than buying additional programs.

-When choosing a mobile security program, it's important to consider not only malware protection, but other daily-use security features such as anti-theft measures, parental controls, backup and encryption.
+When choosing a mobile security program, it's important to consider not only malware protection, but other daily-use security features such as anti-theft measures (including remote lock and wipe) backup and encryption.

-Games can run uninterrupted as the security protection essentials run in the background.
-Game mode often activates automatically when you launch a full-screen game.
-Some programs also have a "laptop mode" that prevents certain tasks from running when the laptop is on battery, to save power.
+This mode allows desktop PC games to run uninterrupted, with just the security protection essentials running in the background.
+Game mode usually activates automatically when you launch a full-screen game, but check your program's settings.
+Some desktop programs also have a "laptop mode" that prevents certain tasks from running when the laptop is on battery, to save power.

 If your home has several computers, you'll want a multi-user licence.
 For many programs, a 12-month licence is the default option, but usually you will also have the choice of single- or five-user licences and extra coverage for two or more years.
 The price varies accordingly, but multi-user licences generally work out cheaper per user.

-When it comes to buying mobile protection, it can be difficult to find the price of the full versions of some apps because they're often marked as "Free" in the Google Play Store.
-Some of these may be free for a trial period only, and the price won't be revealed until the trial period runs out.
-There's are also free versions that have less function than the "premium" version.
+When it comes to buying mobile protection, it can be difficult to find the price of the full versions of some apps because they're often free in the Google Play Store, but may come with ads or require in-app purchases to get the full-featured ad-free version.
+Some may also be free for a trial period only, and the price won't be revealed until the trial period runs out.

 Social networking protection